GMCSuspension

 Account-Level Suspension (Manual Action)

 An account-level suspension means the entire Google Merchant Center account has been suspended.
 All products stop showing in Google Shopping results.
 This is the more serious type and requires a formal reinstatement request after you have fixed the underlying issues.
 Account-level suspensions are most commonly caused by Misrepresentation policy violations or repeated policy violations.
-They do not resolve automatically — you must appeal.
+They do not resolve automatically, so you must appeal.

 Product-Level Disapprovals